Teaching and learning

 Especially as you get started with dialogic reading, your PEER process can work in lots of different ways.
 The questions you ask, and how you build off them, will depend on who you are, who your children are, how you like to teach, and what you're reading.

-If you'd like to read more about PEER, why it's such a big part of dialogic reading, and how your questions might change with children's age, you can do that right here.
+Read more about PEER, why it's such a big part of dialogic reading, and how your questions might change with children's age.

 5 strategies for doing dialogic reading